lorddev/utilities/README.md

 ### Mailbot

-A multithreaded SMTP queued mail sender, has a throttle based on Google Apps maximums for mail frequency received at a single account.
+A multithreaded SMTP queued mail sender, has a throttle based on Google Apps maximums for mail frequency sent by a single account.
 Important: Create a test project and call `Crypt.HideSecretPassword()` using the same byte array used in the Mailbot class.
 Store the resulting encrypted password in the config file, at `Devlord.Utilities.Properties.Settings/SmtpPassword`.

 ### Crypt